Adam Randall (American football)

-Adam Randall (born July 14, 2004) is an American college football running back for the Clemson Tigers.
+Adam Randall (born July 14, 2004) is an American professional football running back for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the Ravens in the fifth round of the 2026 NFL draft.

 Early life

-Randall grew up in Myrtle Beach, South Carolina.
+Randall grew up in Little River, South Carolina, a small town in North Myrtle Beach, South Carolina.
 Randall comes from an athletic family, his father Jerome was a standout basketball player at South Carolina State and his brother Austin currently plays cornerback for Clemson after a stint at Coastal Carolina.
 His father serves as the Chief Investigator of the Horry County Public Defender's office and operates a non profit, while his mother Wanda is a guidance counselor.
-Randall attended Myrtle Beach High School where he played football and ran track.
+Randall began playing football at the age of 7, where he took snaps for multiple youth teams in the Myrtle Beach area, being was coached mostly by his father.
+He attended Myrtle Beach High School where he played football and ran track.
 As a senior Randall was a finalist for the Mr. Football South Carolina Award and was selected to play in the Under Armour All-American Game.
 A four star prospect, he committed to play college football at Clemson University, whose football camps he had attended while growing up.

 College career

 Randall early enrolled at Clemson in 2022 and received praise for his performance in spring practice before suffering an ACL tear.
-Randall would recover quickly from the ACL tear and made his collegiate debut in Week 3 against Louisiana Tech.
-He made his first start in the Orange Bowl, where he caught three passes for 44 yards.
-During the 2024 ACC championship, during which he switched positions to running back, Randall returned a kickoff 41 yards to set up a game winning Clemson field goal.
+He recovered quickly and made his collegiate debut in Week 3 against Louisiana Tech.
+Randall made his first start in the 2022 Orange Bowl, where he caught three passes for 44 yards.
+During the 2024 ACC championship, during which he switched positions to running back, he returned a kickoff 41 yards to set up a game winning Clemson field goal.
 In the offseason, it was announced that Randall would make the permanent switch to the backfield.